Bedford Beagle

-The Beagle was an estate car conversion of the Bedford HA 8cwt van, which itself was based on the Vauxhall Viva HA.
+The Bedford Beagle is an estate car conversion of the Bedford HA 8cwt van, which itself was based on the Vauxhall Viva HA.
 It was launched at the 1964 London Motor Show.

 The conversions were undertaken by Martin Walter Ltd in Folkestone, Kent, most famous for Dormobile campers based upon the larger Bedford CA commercial vans.
 Whilst the vans were very common at one time, the Beagle was altogether rarer and there are very few left today.